-It's best to bring water to a boil in a pot somewhat smaller than the bowl.
-Place the bowl solidly on top of the pot and heat it from below with the steam produced by the boiling water.
+Boil the water in a pot that is smaller than the bowl.
+Stabilize the bowl on top of the pot and heat it with the steam from the boiling water.

 In a separate bowl, break the sponge cake into small pieces by hand.

 Add the candied orange peel, almonds, and melted chocolate.

 Using thin rubber gloves will make this step easier.

 Divide the mixture into 10 portions (about 30 g each) and roll each into a ball by hand.
 Wrap in plastic wrap and let chill in the refrigerator for about 30 min.

 Press a lollipop stick deep into the center of each.

 If you'd like to draw bear faces on the lollipops (as shown second from the left in the top photo), cut two slits into the lollipops and insert two sliced almonds to serve as ears.
 Carefully press the almonds fairly deep into the lollipops to ensure that they don't fall out.